chrischambers/First-React-Native-Application/README.md

 outcome).
 It would be a pretty trivial task to customise the 'You Won!' heading based on whether the user's predictions agreed with the outcome.

+Obviously some of the styling could be finessed for better correspondence with the mockup, but the brief specified that no more than 8 hours or so be spent.

 The json provided had a few issues with it - as a result I edited it to reflect the actual alterations I'd make to the backend: